AT-Antelope/lmproj_offlineVer/README.md

 # This is just a project to help a friend to pass the oral defense with only can use vue and bootstrap

-# Up to now expended 52h to complete, and my friend was pass his oral defense, so this project may don't have update anymore
+# Up to now it's expended 28h, and my friend was pass his oral defense, so this project may don't have update anymore

 # This is the last version of the project with offline before it's changed to online verison, if you want the online version please looking for the another repository which name is lmproj, but the server is down, and no longer work again